yogeshhk/Sarvadnya/src/ask_yogasutra/README.md

 **Ask Yogasutra** is built to explore and understand the *Yogasutra* of Patanjali, offering immediate access to the original Sutra text, its commentaries, and multiple English translations.
 This application also allows users to manually annotate the Sutra-s by adding tags, references, and notes for each Sutra.

 Graph RAG is the next big thing, IKIGAI, with Sanskrit it's Specific Knowledge.
-Planning to incorprate GraphRAG on Togasutra-Graph to be able to answer multi-hop queries.
+Planning to incorporate GraphRAG on Togasutra-Graph to be able to answer multi-hop queries.

 ## Features